smroid/cedar-server/building.md

 will be pointed in the same direction as the scope.

 This is an excellent job for a 3d printer.
-We hope to publish a suitable case design in the cedar-serve repo in the near future.
+We hope to publish a suitable case and mounting design in the cedar-serve repo in the near future.

 ### Setup Raspberry Pi Wi-Fi hotspot

 The Cedar-aim client must connect over the network to Cedar-server running on the Rpi.
-If you're observing from your rear deck you might be able to use your home Wi-Fi, but if you're at a deep sky site your Rpi will need to provide its own Wi-Fi hotspot.
+If you're observing from your home's rear deck you might be able to use your home Wi-Fi, but if you're at a deep sky site your Rpi will need to provide its own Wi-Fi hotspot.

 On Bookworm, https://forums.raspberrypi.com/viewtopic.php?t=357998 has good information on how to set up a Wi-Fi access point using NetworkManager.
 Here